 This pattern manifests as mild to moderate chronic interstitial inflammation and type II pneumocyte hyperplasia, with preservation of the lung architecture.

-Absence of hyaline membranes and other findings of acute lung injury, granulomas, organisms or viral inclusions, dominant airways disease, eosinophils, dense interstitial fibrosis, diffuse severe alveolar septal inflammation, and organizing pneumonia involves <20% of the biopsy specimen are considered important negative findings help to distinguish NSIP from other interstitial lung diseases.
+Absence of hyaline membranes and other findings of acute lung injury, granulomas, organisms or viral inclusions, dominant airways disease, eosinophils, dense interstitial fibrosis, diffuse severe alveolar septal inflammation, and organizing pneumonia involving <20% of the biopsy specimen are considered important negative findings helping to distinguish NSIP from other interstitial lung diseases.